 The anti-inflammatory diet isn’t one specific diet.
 It’s really a scientifically based way of eating that optimizes your health by bringing more nourishment to the body.
 The basic premise behind the anti-inflammatory style of eating is simple: When you add nutrients such as fiber, vitamins, minerals, essential fatty acids, and phytonutrients (plant-based compounds) to your meals, you decrease inflammation.

 Why is decreasing inflammation important?
-Taz Bhatia, MD, an integrative health expert and author of Super Woman RX ($15.65, Amazon), explains that inflammation is an immune response that happens when your body perceives a threat.
+Taz Bhatia, MD, an integrative health expert and author of Super Woman RX (Buy on Amazon, $12.06), explains that inflammation is an immune response that happens when your body perceives a threat.
 So, what are some of the things we eat that trigger these threats?
-Dr. Bhatia says they include highly processed foods, refined sugars and carbohydrates, and fatty red meats.
+Dr. Bhatia says they include ultra-processed foods, refined sugars and carbohydrates, and fatty red meats.
 Alcohol can be a culprit, too.
 And many people now find that gluten and dairy foods can set off inflammation because they disrupt or damage digestion.
 Unfortunately, many of the foods we are accustomed to eating are “processed and very inflammatory,” says Sue Decotiis, MD, a triple-board-certified weight-loss specialist.
 That’s where the anti-inflammatory diet comes in.

 What can you eat on the anti-inflammatory diet?